(Robert Johnson, Love in Vain)

 At first everything seemed fine.
 Elliot looked older.
 I may have looked a little older, myself.
 How old were we by then?
 Thirty-seven?
 Thirty-eight?
 Thirty-nine?
 Forty?
 Wow.
 We were old.
 It had been a long time.
 A lot had happened.

 Elliot's mother's new house was full of jade and Persian rugs.
-There was an Olympic-sized swimming pool outside.
+There was an Olympic-sized swimming pool in the backyard.
 She had pointed out the pool and had mentioned its size on our way into the living room.
 Maybe she thought I might want to buy the place; everything she owned seemed to be for sale at a fair price.
 I was thinking she might know someone I could sell computers to, too.

 Elliot was sitting on a royal blue Chinese wool rug on the living room floor.
 He wasn't wearing his brocade smoking jacket.
 He was wearing a Pendleton shirt and a pair new Levi's his mother might recently have bought for him.
 The rug had a pastel flowering bush woven into it.
 I bet it had cost a pretty penny, but I also bet it was worth more than they paid for iteverything in the house looked like it probably appreciated to the tune of about twenty bucks an hour.
 Elliot wasn't listening to Yma Sumac or Sketches of Spain, either one.
-He wasn't listening to anything.
+(Miles Davis, Sketches of Spain) He wasn't listening to anything.
 He was just sitting there in a half-lotus position, with his head bowed and his hands resting, palms up, on the insides of his knees.